brendancooley/tpsp/tpsp.md

 I find that there are increasing returns to military advantage in international trade policy bargaining.
 Governments that are militarily powerful are estimated to enjoy lower costs of war, which they exploit to coerce policy concessions from their trade partners.
 In this sense, military might is a force for trade liberalization, inducing reductions in barriers to trade that governments would be unwilling to undertake in the absence of coercion.
 These reductions in barriers to trade stimulate international economic exchange.
 Counterfactually eliminating militaries reduces the value of global trade to 61.4 percent of its model-estimated value.
 I estimate that the effectiveness of military coercion does not degrade across space -- in fact, governments are estimated to enjoy lower average costs of war against geographically distant adversaries.
 This may reflect the peculiarities of the technology of war in the era under study, in which geographic distance represents a minimal impediment to the projection of power.

 In the model, governments choose trade policies to maximize a country-specific social welfare function.
 Each government's trade policy is a set of taxes, one for each importing country, imposed on imports.
 Notably, trade policies can be discriminatory, affecting certain source countries disproportionately.
 A model of the international economy connects trade policy choices to social welfare.^[The model of the international economy is a variant of the workhorse model of @Eaton2002. @Costinot2015 study a broader class of structural gravity models that connect trade frictions (such as trade policy) to trade and welfare outcomes.]
 After observing trade policies, governments may choose to fight wars against other governments in order to impose free trade.
 The threat of war constrains threatened governments and affects their trade policy choices.
-The dyadic costs of war, held as private information to potential attackers, depend on observable features of the attacking and defending countries, including the potential bellligerents' relative military strengths' and the geographic distance between them.
+The dyadic costs of war, held as private information to potential attackers, depend on observable features of the attacking and defending countries, including the potential belligerents' relative military strengths' and the geographic distance between them.
 Governments' ideal policies depend on a country-specific parameter governing the ease with which policy distortions are converted into revenues.
 I show that these preference parameters and the elasticities that convert military strength and geographic distance into war costs can be estimated given data on directed policy barriers to trade -- or the magnitude of policy distortion each government imposes on imposes on imports from each other country.^[I use data on aggregate directed trade policy distortions from @Cooley2019b, a companion paper to this study.
 These data are discussed in more detail below.]

 Within-country variation in trade policy identifies the model.
 Consider the ideal set of trade policies of a government whose preferences are known.
 The policies that achieve this objective can be readily calculated given knowledge of parameters governing international economic relations.
 Policies adopted toward imports from countries that pose no military threat will reflect this objective.
 Conversely, the imports of threatening countries will encounter lower barriers to trade, in order to satisfy the threatener's war constraint.
 This favoritism is informative about the effectiveness of military threats.
 The level of barriers toward non-threatening countries is informative about the government's preferences.
 Differential responses to the same level of threat from different geographic locations identifies parameters governing the effectiveness of power projection across space.

 The identified model enables two classes of counterfactuals.
 First, it allows me to quantify the "shadow of power" by comparing factual policies to those that would prevail if governments' counterfactually possessed zero military capability.
 These policies can then be fed into the model of the international economy to calculate the effect on trade flows, prices, and wages around the world.
 Would different trade blocs emerge in a coercion-free world?
 Which governments would benefit the most?
 In the model, consumers benefit from the liberalizing effect of foreign military coercion [@Antras2011; @Cooley2019a].
 How large are these benefits?
 Whose citizens benefit the most from international power politics?
 How would relative changes to U.S. and Chinese military strength affect the functioning of the international economy?

 I also examine how domestic political economic changes (changes to government preferences) affect the salience of military coercion.
 Governments that value the welfare of consumers prefer to adopt lower barriers to trade.
 The returns to coercing these governments are smaller, because their ideal policies impose relatively small externalities on potential threatening governments.
 Military coercion plays a smaller role in influencing trade policy when governments are relatively liberal.
-Domestic political institutions are believed to effect trade policy preferences [@Rodrik1995; @Milner1999; @Milner2005].
+Domestic political institutions are believed to affect trade policy preferences [@Rodrik1995; @Milner1999; @Milner2005].
 The model facilitates exploration of how domestic political change affects the quality of international relations and governments' propensity to threaten, display, and use military force against one another.

 # Literature

 Conflicts of interest and the specter of coercive diplomacy emerge in the model due to governments' protectionist preferences.
 Trade theory reserves a role for small trade policy distortions for governments that seek to maximize aggregate societal wealth [@Johnson1953; @Broda2008].
 Empirically, governments implement larger trade distortions than predicted in theory, however.
 This regularity motivated the study of the political economics of trade policy.
 While nearly free trade may be good for a society as a whole, owners of specific factors of production may prefer protectionism.
 If these groups have better access to the policymaking process, trade policy may be more protectionist than is optimal for society [@Mayer1984; @Rogowski1987; @Grossman1994].
 A family of studies uses these theoretical insights to estimate governments' sensitivity to narrow versus diffuse interests [@Goldberg1999; @Mitra2006; @Gawande2009; @Gawande2012; @Ossa2014; @Gawande2015].
 Because these models incorporate no theory of international military coercion, these estimates reflect the assumption that policy choices reflect the outcome of non-cooperative policy choice or non-militarized bargaining.
 Fiscal pressures might also drive protectionism.
 Some governments are constrained in their ability to raise revenue through taxes on domestic economic activities.
 Tariffs and other trade distortions may substitute as a revenue-raising strategy in these cases [@Rodrik2008; @Queralt2015].

 I take no stance on the domestic political origins of protectionist preferences.
 I induce these by varying the ease with which governments can collect revenues from trade distortions.
 Each government is characterized by a revenue threshold parameter.
-Trade distoritions above the level of this threshold generate revenue while distortions below this level require subsidies.
+Trade distortions above the level of this threshold generate revenue while distortions below this level require subsidies.
 Governments with higher threshold parameters therefore prefer higher barriers to trade, all else equal.
 This simple formulation induces heterogeneity in the governments' ideal levels of protectionism and the magnitude of the externalities they would impose on other governments when choosing individually optimal policies.

 These externalities motivate the lobbying efforts of domestic special interests and structure international negotiations over trade policy.
 In contemporary political economic accounts, large and productive firms pressure their own governments to secure market access abroad in order to increase profit opportunities [@Ossa2012; @Osgood2016; @Kim2017].
 By contrast, in my model, lower barriers to trade abroad increase wages at home (helping consumers) and stimulate trade (increasing revenue).
 Modeling government preferences in this manner captures market access incentives tractably while avoiding ascribing a particular domestic political process to their origin.

 Because of these preferences for foreign trade liberalization, governments have incentives to influence others' policy choices.
 Analyzing governments' foreign policy in the 17th and 18th centuries, @Viner1948 concludes "important sources of national wealth...were available...only to countries with the ability to acquire or retain them by means of the possession and readiness to use military strength."
 Powerful governments established colonies and threatened independent governments in order to shape policy abroad to their liking [@Gallagher1953].
 While formal empires died quickly after World War II, softer forms of influence remained. @Lake2013 terms the resulting order a "hierarchy" in which weaker countries exchanged sovereignty for international political order, provided by a hegemonic United States. @Berger2013 show that this hierarchy has not always been benevolent — U.S. political influence was used to open markets abroad, a form of "commercial imperialism."
 An earlier literature ascribed international economic openness to the presence of such a hegemon [@Krasner1976; @Gilpin1981; @Kindleberger1986].
 In conceptualizing openness as a public good, these theories made stark predictions about the distribution of military power and the international economy.
 In reality, the benefits of changes to trade policy are quite excludable.
 The model developed here reflects this reality by allowing governments to adopt discriminatory trade policies.
 Power can therefore be exercised to secure benefits not shared by other governments.
 The resulting international economic orders defy characterization as "open" or "closed."
 In a stylized version of the model developed here, I show that latent coercive threats can be used to open foreign markets.
 Militarily weak countries adopt lower barriers to trade than their powerful counterparts, all else equal [@Cooley2019a]. @Antras2011 consider a similar model in which governments influence elections abroad.
 Again, this influence has a liberalizing effect on the foreign government's trade policy.

 Nevertheless, debate persists about the efficacy of military power in achieving economic benefits [@Mastanduno2009; @Drezner2013; @Bove2014; @Stokes2017].
 These studies all confront the inference problem discussed here — does economic policy reflect governments' underlying preferences or the shadow of foreign military power?
 When redistribution is an alternative to war and bargaining is frictionless, war is not necessary to achieve coercive effects [@Brito1985; @Fearon1995; @Art1996].
-I assume that the effectiveness of military coercion depends governments' relative military advantage and the geographic distance between an attacking and defending country.
+I assume that the effectiveness of military coercion depends on governments' relative military advantage and the geographic distance between an attacking and defending country.
 Existing studies examine wars and militarized disputes to estimate the relationship between military spending and geographic distance on coercive capacity.^[On the relationship between military expenditure and military power, see @Kadera2004, @Beckley2010, @Beckley2018, @Carroll2019, and @Markowitz2020.
 On the loss of strength gradient, see @Boulding1962, @BuenodeMesquita1980, @Diehl1985, @Lemke1995, @Gartzke2011, and @Markowitz2013.]
 The number of disputes used to fit these models is relatively small and the nature of military technology changes over time.
 This dynamic technology and strategic selection into wars and disputes may confound estimates of these relationships.
 While I study a small sample of countries in a single year in this paper, I expand the universe of cases that can be used to estimate coercive capability by examining the responsiveness of policy to foreign threats.

 Several studies have examined trade policy bargaining theoretically and empirically. @Grossman1995 extend the protection for sale model to a two-country bargaining setting. @Maggi1999 and @Bagwell1999 focus on the effect of the institutional context in which trade policy negotiations take place, relative to an un-institutionalized baseline. @Ossa2014 and @Bagwell2018a quantify these theories in structural models.
 Of course, the continued functioning of international institutions requires either a) that complying with the rules of the institution be incentive compatible for each member state, given others' strategies or b) that an external authority punish deviations from the institutions' rules sufficiently to induce compliance [@Powell1994].
 Given the absence of such an external authority and the stark international distributional implications of alternative trade policy regimes, it is natural to consider how the ability to employ military force colors trade policy bargaining.